menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_assigning_organs_test.md

     - Verify that the organ is still assigned by viewing the current patients profile
     - Verify that the organ is still assigned on the other patients profile

+8. Opening the assigned patient profile from the receiving or donating list of another patient
+    - Log in as an admin or clinician
+    - Navigate to the profile of a patient with either an assigned donation or assigned receiving organ
+    - Double click on an entry in their donating list or receiving list that has an assignment
+    - Verify that the profile of the assigned patient opens

 ### 21/09/2018 - Kyle Lamb

 1. Pass